CHL-work/NISC/README.md

+# NISC Technical Assessment

+This repository contains Python code to the 2 changelles - Bingo and Count Occurrences.

-# Bingo
+## Bingo

-This repository contains Python code to simulate a game of Bingo as per the rules provided in the problem statement.
+Simulate a game of Bingo as per the rules provided in the problem statement.

-## How to Run
+### How to Run

 The code is written in Python 3 and can be run directly using any Python 3 interpreter, either from the command line or an IDE.